 Personal Injury Protection (PIP) is a form of auto insurance coverage that you can add to your policy.
 PIP coverage is considered to be “No-Fault Insurance.”
 This means that the insurer will pay out regardless of who is at fault in the accident.
+For example, even if you are responsible for the accident, your insurance will still pay out.

 Here in the state of Washington, PIP is not required for motorists.
 However, your auto insurance company must offer it to you, and you must reject it in writing.
 Otherwise, the insurance company is required by law to add it to your policy.